luminus-framework/luminus/resources/md/guestbook.md

 (conman/bind-connection *db* "sql/queries.sql")
 ```

 The database connection is read from the environment map at runtime.
-By default, the `:database` key points to a map containing
+By default, the `:database-url` key points to a
-database specific configuration variables.
-This map contains the `:url` key that has the connection URL for the database.
+a string with the connection URL for the database.
  This variable is populated from the `profiles.clj` file during development and has to be set as an environment variable for production, e.g:

 ```